 The Best Companies To Work & Travel Teaching English

-- VIPKid: Without a doubt the most used and trusted online English teaching platform, VIPKid pays $22 / hour to teachers to host classes to their massive customer base of Chinese students.
-Unfortunately, VIPKid is only available for Canadians and Americans at this time.
+- GoGoKid: Without a doubt, one of the most used and trusted online English teaching platforms, GoGoKid pays up to $25 / hour to teachers to host classes to their massive customer base of Chinese students.
+Unfortunately, GoGoKid is only available for Canadians and Americans at this time.

 - QKids: Another great option for Canadians and Americans, Qkids has a great online teaching platform and curriculum.
 The only downside to this program and why you may want to choose VIPKid instead, is that with Qkids you’ll have to not only be a Canadian or American citizen, but you’ll have to actually live in one of those countries to participate.
 It’s still considered a “work and travel” job as you could be a Canadian travelling in the USA, or vice versa!